 We welcome and encourage applications from people of all backgrounds.
 We do not discriminate on the basis of disability, race, colour, ethnicity, gender, religion, sexual orientation, age, veteran status or other category protected by law.

 These unremunerated roles are open to all who meet the essential criteria.
 Applications should include your CV and Supporting Statement.
-For more information, please contact Sandra Smith, Managing Consultant.
+For more information, please contact Jenny Warner, Managing Director.

 Closing date for applications: 24 October 2021